Setting Up parsers

 Expand the row to see the statistics of the ZSA parser.
 This is used to control the parser operation and can help you determine if more instances are needed.

-Multiple graphs help you track the performance of the CSV parser:
+Multiple graphs help you track the performance of the parsers:

 How to find the right configuration